 Although many students have already had considerable experience writing papers, many find it helpful to have readily available some tips and resource materials to facilitate the process.

 Every student who writes research papers should have in his or her library a copy of Kate L. Turabian's Manual for Writers of Term Papers, Theses, and Dissertations.
 (Graduate students should acquire early on an up-to-date Manual of Style, edited by Turabian and other editors for the University of Chicago Press).
 In terms of style, you should consider getting a copy of the Elements of Style by Strunk and White.
 I also strongly recommend David Fischer's Historians' Fallacies.
-Check out these and other titles are available at Amazon.com--just click on one of the links below.
+You might also find it helpful to read one of her books, including Marxism and the Crisis of Development in Prewar Japan and The State, Identity, and the National Question in China and Japan.
 See the next page for handouts that Dr. Hoston has prepared herself specifically to help her students with the process of writing research papers, theses, and dissertation.

 I have also included a link to Napoleon Hill's classic work on success strategies.